- 4 large eggs, separated

 - 1 container (2-1/2 ounces) prune baby food

-- Place egg whites in a small bowl; let stand at room temperature for 30 minutes.
-Meanwhile, in a small saucepan, melt chocolate and butter over low heat, stirring constantly.
-Remove from the heat; cool slightly.
-Coat a 9-in. springform pan with cooking spray.
-Place pan on a baking sheet; set aside.
+- Place egg whites in a small bowl; let stand at room temperature 30 minutes.
+Preheat oven to 350°.
+Coat a 9-in. springform pan with cooking spray; place on a baking sheet.

-- In a large bowl, beat egg yolks on high speed for 3 minutes or until light and fluffy.
-Gradually add 1/3 cup sugar and vanilla, beating until thick and lemon-colored.
-Beat in baby food and chocolate mixture.
+- In a small saucepan, melt butter and chocolate over low heat, stirring constantly.
+Remove from heat; cool slightly.
+In a large bowl, beat egg yolks on high speed 3 minutes or until slightly thickened.
+Gradually add 1/3 cup sugar, beating until thick and lemon-colored.
+Beat in baby food, vanilla and chocolate mixture.

-- Beat egg whites on medium speed until soft peaks form.
-Gradually beat in remaining sugar, 1 tablespoon at a time, on high until stiff glossy peaks form; fold into batter.
+- With clean beaters, beat egg whites on medium until soft peaks form.
+Gradually add remaining sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
+Continue beating until stiff glossy peaks form.
+Fold a fourth of the whites into chocolate mixture, then fold in remaining whites.

 - Pour into prepared pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out with moist crumbs.
-Cool on a wire rack for 20 minutes.
-Carefully run a knife around edge of pan to loosen; remove sides of pan.
-Cool completely.
+Bake 30-35 minutes or until a toothpick inserted in center comes out with moist crumbs.
+Cool on a wire rack 20 minutes.
+Loosen sides from pan with a knife; remove rim from pan.
+Cool cake completely.
+Dust with cocoa and confectioners’ sugar before serving.
+Yield: 12 servings.

 Reviews for Flourless Dark Chocolate Cake